thomstrub/SEI-Repo/work/w11/d3/profilePage.md

 - We are using params here so the user can search any username!

-3. Lets Create are other components that we will need the Profile Bio and ProfilePostDisplay!
+3. Lets Create our other components that we will need, the Profile Bio and ProfilePostDisplay!

 - components/ProfilePostDisplay/ProfilePostDisplay